caliskanfurkan/awesome-security-analytics/README.md

 [MITRE ATT&CK](https://attack.mitre.org/wiki/Main_Page)|MITRE ATT&CK database that consists of actors TTPs [CAR](https://car.mitre.org)|MITRE Cyber Analytics Repository [Unfetter](https://mitre.github.io/unfetter/)|Unfetter is a project designed to help network defenders, cyber security professionals, and decision makers identify and analyze defensive gaps in a more scalable and repeatable way
+[Sigma](https://github.com/Neo23x0/sigma)|The main purpose of this project is to provide a structured form in which researchers or analysts can describe their once developed detection methods and make them shareable with others.

 ## Advesary Emulation Tools